SaneaV/Application-Ecosystem-of-Moldavian-Filling-Stations/README.md

 # Useful Resources

-I used these resources in the process of creating this Pet Project: [Useful](Useful.md)
+In the creation of this pet project, I made use of these resources: [Useful](Useful.md)